 And in case you were wondering, we had a large sheet cake from a local bakery waiting in the back.
 Everyone had cake!

 My younger daughter is a brilliant designer, and I'm glad we're able to make incredible cakes for those we love.

 Using creativity, ingenuity, and perhaps even a secret element, you can make your own celebration cake, and cover it with delicious marshmallow fondant.
 It's truly a labor of love with beautiful and delicious results for those you love!

 Slainté!
 L’chaim!
 Cheers!

-- Store in a zip-lock bag at room temperature.
-Fondant will keep for months in a zip-lock bag.
-To use again, reheat and knead well until stretchy before each use.
-You can add color as desired but for dark colors, you should add them during the mixing process or you could get a sticky mess.
+- Storage instructions: Store the fondant in an airtight bag at room temperature.
+It will keep for months.
+To use again, reheat and knead the fondant well until it's stretchy before each use.

 - One batch of marshmallow fondant should cover a 10-inch, 8-inch, and 6-inch round cake layers if it's rolled out to ⅛-inch thick.